-Each leg, starting with the outside leg, is stretched and carried over the Horse in a high, wide arc passing the first handle to the opposite side of the neck, ending in a position with the leg bent round and in front of the second handle.(If the leg cannot physically bend round the handle it should rest on the handle in a straight position with pointed foot).
+Each leg, starting with the outside leg, is stretched and carried over the Horse in a high, wide arc passing the first handle to the opposite side of the neck, ending in a position with the leg bent round and in front of the second handle.
+(If the leg cannot physically bend round the handle it should rest on the handle in a straight position with pointed foot).
 The opposite leg remains stationary, down and in contact with the Horse.
-The upper body stays erect, centered, and nearly vertical in all phases.
-The shoulders should stay in line with the moving leg ending the first phase at a 45' angle to the Horse's spine.
+The upper body stays erect, ~~centered~~, and nearly vertical in all phases.
+The shoulders should stay in line with the moving leg ending the first phase at a 45° angle to the Horse's spine.
 The leg then returns to its original position in seat astride.
-The timing is to the count of four walk steps, four trot steps or four canter strides.
+The timing is to the count of ~~a minimum of~~ four walk steps, ~~a minimum of~~ four trot steps or ~~a minimum of~~ four canter strides.
 This is repeated with the other leg without pausing.
 The exercise is finished with the outside leg being taken over to the inside in a high arc followed by a simple dismount to the inside.
 The dismount is not scored.